KKanakaraj/Amazon-Reviews-Infectious-Disease/README.md

 # Questions for TAa
 * We would like to utilize the cluster to check for the performance of our code.
-Is there any guideline that can be provided ?
+Is there any guideline that can be provided?

 * Can we alter some of our subgoals without affecting the main goal.

-* Data sparsity is a problem in amazon dataset, we will try to choose appropriate algorithms and reason our work, But what if the the predictions are not good enough ?
+* Data sparsity is a problem in amazon dataset, we will try to choose appropriate algorithms and reason our work, But what if the the predictions are not good enough?